w3c/wpub/EXPLAINER.md

 - With transclusion, one could define metadata in the parent file to apply to the whole.

-Web publication metadata is expressed in the manifest, using a vocabulary largely taken from schema.org.
+Web publication metadata is expressed in the manifest using the schema.org vocabulary, with some extensions.
+The metadata is serialized as JSON-LD, one of the three syntaxes accepted by schema.org (the others being microdata and RDFa).
+JSON-LD has also the advantage of being easy to use for both client and server side processing.